The Callista trilogy is the unofficial name for Children of the Jedi

 - And I Must Scream: Callista on the Eye of Palpatine.

 - Artistic License – Economics: Admiral Pellaeon's infamous line about how the cost of constructing the Executor nearly bankrupted the Empire.
-If that actually did happen, then one can only imagine how many loans the Emperor had to take out in order to afford the funds needed to build the Death Star II.
+If that actually did happen, then one can only imagine how many loans the Emperor had to take out in order to afford the funds needed to build the Death Star II — or how a warlord with a fraction of the resources was able to build another Executor.

 - Attention Deficit...
 Ooh, Shiny!: The Tauril in Darksaber, much to Bevel Lemelisk's chagrin.
 They tend to get fascinated by any asteroid or starship that gets too close to the under-construction Darksaber.
 And once they're done gazing, they end up getting back to work... at the wrong stations, leading to component connections going all doolally.
 At one point they build the superlaser assembly at a right angle.